 Could This Be Why You Feel So Awful?

-If you’re struggling with bulimia, it’s likely that any idea you could be suffering from the side effects of under eating is laughable – right?
-I know if anyone had suggested that idea to me when I was struggling with bulimia, I’d have thought they were crazy.
-I mean I was struggling with eating too much!
+If you’re struggling with bulimia it’s likely you’ll laugh at my suggestion that you are suffering from the side effects of under-eating.
+I know if anyone had suggested I was suffering from the side effects of under-eating when I was struggling with bulimia, I’d have thought they were crazy.
+I mean I was struggling with eating too much, wasn’t I?

-But before you write off the idea, do any of the following sound familiar?
+So, before you write off the idea that too could be suffering the side effects of under-eating, do any of the following sound familiar?

 - Obsessive thoughts about food